-With that being said, it’s been up for a little while now, but it’s time to officially announce the Exploring Upstate Collectibles Online Shop!
+With that being said, it’s time to officially announce the Exploring Upstate Collectibles Online Shop!

-I’ve pulled a bunch of stuff from my personal collection of memorabilia, ephemera, antiques and stuff from around the state that I was able to emotionally part with and determined that it was time for a new home–yours.
+I’ve pulled a bunch of stuff from my personal collection of memorabilia, ephemera, antiques and stuff from around the state.
+These things I was able to emotionally part with and determine it was time they got a new home–yours.

 So, if you’ve been looking for an authentic Victor Coffee mug after reading my post, here’s your chance.

 Or if you liked the story about Agloe so much that you wished you could have a map where it was included, now is your time!